Alamosaurus: Classification

 In 1922, Gilmore was uncertain about the precise affinities of Alamosaurus and did not determine it any further than a general Sauropoda.
 In 1927, Friedrich von Huene placed it in Titanosauridae.

 Alamosaurus was, in any case, an advanced and derived member of the group Titanosauria, but its relationships within that group are far from certain.
 The issue is further complicated by some researchers rejecting the name Titanosauridae and replacing it with Saltasauridae.
 One major analysis unites Alamosaurus with Opisthocoelicaudia in the subgroup Opisthocoelicaudiinae of Saltasauridae.
 A major competing analysis finds Alamosaurus as a sister taxon to Pellegrinisaurus, with both genera located just outside Saltasauridae.
 Studies finding a close relationship between Alamosaurus and Opisthocoelicaudia did not include Pellegrinisaurus in their analyses.
-Other scientists have also noted particular similarities with the saltasaurid Neuquensaurus and the Brazilian Trigonosaurus (the "Peiropolis titanosaur"), which is used in many cladistic and morphologic analyses of titanosaurians.
-A recent analysis published in 2016 by Anthony Fiorillo and Ron Tykoski indicates that Alamosaurus was a sister taxon to Lognkosauria and therefore to species such as Futalognkosaurus and Mendozasaurus, laying outside Saltasauridae (possibly being descended from close relations to the Saltasauridae), based on synapomorphies of cervical vertebral morphologies and two cladistic analyses.
+Other scientists have also noted particular similarities with the saltasaurid Neuquensaurus and Trigonosaurus, which is used in many cladistic and morphologic analyses of titanosaurians.
+An analysis published in 2016 by Anthony Fiorillo and Ron Tykoski indicates that Alamosaurus was a sister taxon to Lognkosauria and therefore to species such as Futalognkosaurus and Mendozasaurus, laying outside Saltasauridae (possibly being descended from close relations to the Saltasauridae), based on synapomorphies of cervical vertebral morphologies and two cladistic analyses.
 The same study also suggests that the ancestors of Alamosaurus hailed from South America instead of Asia.
 The position of Alamosaurus recovered by phylogenetic analyses varies.
 Alamosaurus has been recovered as an opisthocoelicaudiine, saltasaurine, or outside of Saltasauridae entirely.